Adamm00/IPSet_ASUS/README.md

 # Skynet - Firewall & Security Enhancements   [![Build Status](https://travis-ci.com/Adamm00/IPSet_ASUS.svg?branch=master)](https://travis-ci.com/Adamm00/IPSet_ASUS)

-Lightweight firewall addition for ARM/HND based ASUS Routers using IPSet as seen on [SmallNetBuilder](https://www.snbforums.com/threads/release-skynet-router-firewall-security-enhancements.16798/)

-Skynet is the first comprehensive IP banning and security tool exclusively for Asus Devices.
+Are you concerned about the security of your home network?
+Look no further than Skynet - a powerful firewall and security tool designed exclusively for ASUS routers running the AsusWRT-Merlin firmware.

-The goal of this tool is to enhance the firmware's built in functionality such as the SPI Firewall, Brute Force Detection and AiProtect while adding easy to use tools for users to implement custom firewall rules they desire.
-Skynet has a range of feature from banning single IPs, domains, entire countries or pulling predefined malware lists from reputable providers.
-Skynet can also be used to secure IOT device and prevent them from phoning home.
-It is the one stop shop for router security and the first line of defense in your home network.
+Skynet is a lightweight firewall addition that uses IPSet and has been featured on SmallNetBuilder.
+Its goal is to enhance the firmware's built-in functionality, including SPI Firewall, Brute Force Detection, and AiProtect.
+With Skynet, you can easily implement custom firewall rules that meet your specific needs and preferences.

+But Skynet is much more than just a firewall.
+It's a comprehensive security tool that can ban single IPs, domains, or entire countries.
+It can also pull predefined malware lists from reputable providers and even secure IoT devices to prevent unauthorized connections.
+Skynet serves as the one-stop-shop for all your router security needs and is the first line of defense for your home network.

-Skynet fully supports OpenVPN implementations from providers like [Private Internet Access](https://www.privateinternetaccess.com/), along with various user scripts such as [Diversion](https://www.snbforums.com/threads/diversion-the-router-adblocker.48538/) & [Scribe](https://www.snbforums.com/threads/scribe-syslog-ng-and-logrotate-installer.55853/).
+Moreover, Skynet is fully compatible with OpenVPN implementations from popular providers like Private Internet Access.
+It also supports various user scripts such as Diversion and Scribe.

+With Skynet and AsusWRT-Merlin, you can rest assured that your router is fully protected against potential security threats.
+It's the perfect solution for ASUS router users looking for a reliable and easy-to-use security tool.

+In conclusion, if you're an ASUS router user running the AsusWRT-Merlin firmware and looking for a way to enhance your router's built-in security features, Skynet is the ideal solution.
+Its comprehensive range of features and capabilities make it the go-to choice for router security, so don't wait any longer to get started with Skynet and safeguard your network today.

 ## Donate